LinjieT/Fair-MoE-Medical-Fairness-Oriented-Mixture-of-Experts-in-Vision-Language-Models/README.md

 # Code for MICCAI 2025 paper Fair-MoE: Medical Fairness-Oriented Mixture of Experts in Vision-Language Models.

-FaieMoE.py: Model is the model for Fair-MoE.
+FairMoE.py: code of model for Fair-MoE.

+FairMoEFinetune.py: code of finetuning Fair-MoE.